OpenMOOC/documentation/demostrator.rst

 * Askbot: 8080
 * IDP: 8081

-You can set the apache servername of virtualhost by editing the file `/etc/default/openmooc`, explained below.
+You can set the apache servername of the virtualhost by editing the file `/etc/default/openmooc`, explained below.

 Internal Configuration details
 ------------------------------

-The file `/etc/default/openmooc` handle the configuration of configuration process at boot.
+The file `/etc/default/openmooc` handle the configuration of the settings-customization process that happens at boot time.

 .. code::